Discover the best WordPress podcast hosting options to build your listener base, and how to set them up.

 Collect email subscribers for your podcast using MailChimp

 Don’t miss out on turning one-off listeners into long-term subscribers!
-Getting inside your listeners' email and their podcast app is a great way of ensuring listeners know about latest episodes, what you're doing, and are excited about the podcast in the long term.
+Getting inside your listeners' email and their podcast app is a great way of ensuring listeners know about the latest episodes, and what you're doing, and are excited about the podcast in the long term.

 We'll let you collect email subscribers by adding an email subscription box to your podcast page using MailChimp and the MailChimp for WordPress plugin.
-This is a major benefit of handling your podcast hosting yourself.
+This is a major benefit of handling your WordPress podcast hosting yourself.

 First, sign up for a free MailChimp account if you don’t already have one.
 The free account lets you have up to 2,000 subscribers, which is plenty to be started with.